Rich Hill: 2006 season

-In 2006, he started the season in Triple-A with the Iowa Cubs, but was called up on May 4 for a start against the Arizona Diamondbacks.
+Hill started the 2006 season in Triple-A but was called up on May 4 to start against the Arizona Diamondbacks.
 He gained attention in Chicago later in the month during the cross-town classic with the Chicago White Sox.
 On May 20, Hill lost to the White Sox 7–0, and was the starter in the game that saw A. J. Pierzynski run over Cubs catcher Michael Barrett at the plate in a huge collision.
 Hill was sent back to Triple-A Iowa the next day.
 He made 15 starts for Iowa and was 7–1 with a 1.98 ERA and 135 strikeouts.
-He was selected to the mid-season Pacific Coast League all-star game, where he was the top star, and he was later selected as a postseason all-star and a Baseball America Triple-A All-Star.
+He was selected to the mid-season Pacific Coast League all-star game, where he was the top star, and he was later selected as a postseason all-star and Baseball America Triple-A All-Star.

 Hill returned to the majors on July 27 with a start against the St. Louis Cardinals.
-He lasted only 3 1/3 innings, giving up four runs on six hits – walking three.
-On August 1, he defeated the Arizona Diamondbacks for his first major league victory, and on August 6, he got his second win and his first win streak.
-On September 6, Hill fanned a career-high 11 batters in a Cubs victory over the Pittsburgh Pirates.
-Hill's first complete game and shutout came versus the Cincinnati Reds in a game in which he fanned 10 and allowed just two hits, on September 16.
-Hill's two complete games were the only CG's by the Cubs' pitching staff in the 2006 season, and he was one of the solid contributors in the rotation after being called back up, posting a 6–3 record with a 2.93 ERA.
+He lasted only 3 1/3 innings, giving up four runs on six hits and walking three.
+On August 1, he defeated the Diamondbacks for his first major league victory, and on August 6, he got his second win and his first win streak.
+On September 6, Hill fanned 11 batters in a victory over the Pittsburgh Pirates.
+Hill's first complete game and shutout came against the Cincinnati Reds on September 16, in which he fanned 10 and allowed just two hits.
+Hill threw the only two complete games by a Cubs pitcher in 2006.
+He was a solid contributor in the rotation after being called back up, posting a 6–3 record with a 2.93 ERA in the final two months of the season.

 2007 season

-Hill joined the starting rotation of the Cubs after spring training, and was the #4 starter in the rotation behind Carlos Zambrano, Ted Lilly, and Jason Marquis.
-He pitched against the Milwaukee Brewers for his first start of the 2007 season, throwing a perfect game through the first five innings, and finishing with allowing just one hit, and one run over 7 innings pitched.
-He continued to excel during April, leading some to speculate that he was taking over as the ace in the Cubs rotation while he assembled a streak of 18 consecutive innings without an earned run.
+Hill was the fourth starter in the Cubs' Opening Day rotation, following Carlos Zambrano, Ted Lilly, and Jason Marquis.
+He pitched against the Milwaukee Brewers for his first start of the 2007 season, throwing a perfect game through the first five innings, finishing with allowing one run and one hit over 7 innings pitched.
+He continued to excel during April, leading some to speculate that he would become the ace in the Cubs rotation as he pitched 18 consecutive innings without an earned run.